- Georgia Institute of Technology

 - Tenure or tenure track

-The School of Modern Languages at the Georgia Institute of Technology in Atlanta invites applications for a tenure-track position at the rank of Assistant Professor of Korean Studies to begin on August 1, 2021.
-We are seeking a specialization in Culture and Media Studies.
-This position is full-time with an expected teaching load of two courses per semester (four per academic year).
+The School of Modern Languages at the Georgia Institute of Technology in Atlanta invites applications for up to two tenure-track positions at the rank of Assistant Professor to begin on August 1, 2021.
+We are seeking specializations in a) Chinese culture & media studies and b) Chinese linguistics.
+The positions are full-time with an expected teaching load of two courses per semester (four per academic year).

-An ideal candidate for this position will bring expertise in Korean culture and media studies and content-based foreign language pedagogy.
-Interest or expertise in one or more of the following areas is recommended: inter- and cross-cultural studies, especially Korean-American Studies; cinema, digital humanities, and new media; Korean culture, history, and society in a global context; sustainability and the UN SDGs; and language for the professions (science & technology, business, health, environmental sciences, etc.).
-The candidate will be eligible for consideration for a leadership opportunity to lead and develop graduate programming as part of the M.S. in Global Media and Cultures.
+An ideal candidate for the position oriented toward Chinese Culture & Media will bring expertise in film, digital media, and culture studies; inter- and cross-cultural studies, including Chinese-American studies; and content-based language pedagogy across the curriculum and for a spectrum of learners (beginner to advanced, heritage learners, and native speakers).
+Interest or expertise in one or more of the following areas is recommended: global Chinese media and social media cultures, digital humanities, multilingualism, translation and interpretation, and health, science, sustainability, and technology studies.
+The candidate will be eligible for consideration for a leadership opportunity to lead and develop graduate programming especially as part of the M.S. in Global Media & Cultures.

-We seek candidates who bring an ambitious and entrepreneurial scholarly agenda and who have demonstrated experience with innovative curriculum development in Korean studies.
+We seek candidates who bring an ambitious and entrepreneurial scholarly agenda and who have demonstrated experience with innovative curriculum development in applied and cross-cultural language studies, media studies, and linguistics.
 Interest or experience in teaching in an immersive faculty-led study-abroad program oriented toward business, technology, culture, and sustainability is highly recommended.

 We seek colleagues with a commitment to collegiality, to the enhancement and expansion of the program as a whole and graduate studies in particular, and to extracurricular activities that serve our diverse student body.
 Experience or interest in teaching and developing online courses is recommended, but not required.